yOyOeK1/oiyshTerminal/otdm-nrf-audio-onhost/data/data/com.termux/files/home/.otdm/nrf-audio-onhost/README.md

 It will give you a link `play audio on host` to which you can send `msg.mp3` as a `String` path to .mp3 | .wav file.

-It handle platform difference debian use mplayer, aplay
+It handle platform difference debian use mplayer (fast no farts on start), aplay

 Termux termux-media-player

 Flow in Node-RED